 - Let the salmon rest for 15 minutes.

-- Eat immediately or place the salmon in the refrigerator to cool and serve cold.
+- Serve immediately with the cream cheese spread Eat or place the salmon in the refrigerator to cool and serve cold.

 Tips & Notes